bkmyd89/Ping-Pong/README.md

 ## Known Bugs

-_There are going to be many errors, please have mercy on me_
+_There are going to be many errors, please have mercy on me.
+Currently if a non-numerical value is entered, there is an empty result.
+Updates will occur for this when the review has taken place._

 ## Support and contact details